Why is India-administered Kashmir facing a power shortage? | DW | 28.12.2021

 Given that the notion of scrapping the treaty entirely would have consequences, New Delhi decided to use the water resources to the maximum possible extent.

-India's major push for maximum exploitation of the waters came after the abrogation of Article 370 when authorities started handing new power projects with a generation capacity of 4,136 MW to the NHPC, said Managing Director of Jammu Kashmir Power Development Corporation, Raja Yaqoob Farooq.
+India's major push for maximum exploitation of the waters came after the abrogation of Article 370 when authorities started handing new power projects with a generation capacity of 4,136 MW to the NHPC, said Raja Yaqoob Farooq, the managing director of Jammu Kashmir Power Development Corporation.

-"In the last 6-8 months, the MoUs we have signed with the NHPC, under the guidance of Prime Minister (Narendra Modi), will pave the way for generating 3,500 MW of additional power in the next 4-5 years," said New Delhi-appointed Manoj Sinha, the lieutenant governor of Jammu and Kashmir.
+"In the last six to eight months, the MoUs we have signed with the NHPC, under the guidance of Prime Minister (Narendra Modi), will pave the way for generating 3,500 MW of additional power in the next 4-5 years," said Manoj Sinha, the New Delhi-appointed lieutenant governor of Jammu and Kashmir.

 Under the IWT, India has been given the right to generate hydroelectricity through run-of-the-river projects on the western rivers, subject to specific criteria for design and operation.
 The treaty also gives the right to Pakistan to raise objections to designs of Indian hydroelectric projects on the western rivers.

-In the past, Pakistan has raised strong objections to multiple hydropower projects, like Baglihar and Kishanganga in Kashmir, over their design.
+In the past, Pakistan has raised strong objections to multiple hydropower projects, such as Baglihar and Kishanganga in Kashmir, over their design.
 These projects were allowed to go ahead only after correction in their design, albeit after a delay of many years.

 In August, a parliamentary committee of India tabled its report in the legislature.
 The committee recommended renegotiating the IWT with Pakistan in order to examine the utilization of the irrigation and hydropower potential.